realhand-inc/data-transitter/application/README.md

 # RealHand Desktop App Plan

-Goal: turn the existing `scripts/RH/adb_control_gui.py` and `scripts/RH/test_adb_simple.py` into an installable desktop app that users can download, install, and launch with a double-click.
+Goal: Develop a new, standalone desktop application that provides the functionality of the existing `scripts/RH/adb_control_gui.py` and `scripts/RH/test_adb_simple.py`.
+This new application will be installable and launchable with a double-click, eventually allowing for the deprecation and removal of the `scripts/RH` folder.

 ## Section 1: Features
 - Launch XRoboToolkit PC application and keep connectivity healthy.